 The Harriet Evelyn Wallace Scholarship is available to all women pursuing a Master’s or Doctoral degree during the 2023-24 academic year in the geosciences at an accredited U.S. institution of higher education in a recognized geoscience program.
 Successful applicants will be thesis-based, full time students and due to the nature of the position, each applicant must either be a U.S. citizen or permanent resident.
 If selected, the new Harriet Evelyn Wallace Scholar will be subject to verification of U.S. citizenship or residency status.
 Applicants must also be a member of at least one of AGI’s Member Societies.

-All materials must be submitted via email in PDF format.
+All materials must be submitted via email combined as a SINGLE PDF file.

 Complete all sections of the formal application for the scholarship, including:

 - Name, program/department, expected graduation, and contact information.

 - List AGI member societies to which you are a member, and include your membership identification number for each.

 - A strict 500-word limit abstract about your research interests in graduate school, why you can accomplish that research and what impact it will have on the geoscience community.

 - A strict 500-word limit personal statement about your non-academic interests.
 What roles do your passions, hobbies, employment, or other activities have in your life?
 Why are they important to you?
 How do these additional items make you a competitive applicant for the Wallace Scholarship?

 - Curriculum Vitae (not resume), including short descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
 Please do not include descriptions of courses or coursework.

 - (Unofficial) Graduate Academic Transcript(s) and/or Graduate Acceptance Letters